pas/pattern-recognition-2018-purple/mlp/drafts/tensorflow-silas/README.md

 Deep Learning Library: Tensorflow (Google)

 ## How to Use
-- create new virtual environment, install dependencies (requirements.txt to follow)
+- create new virtual environment, install dependencies from requirements.txt
 - create a new empty folder MNIST_data (will change soon, will need to provide data from assignment)
 - run multilayer_perceptron.py from virtualenv, will train and evaluate the model with a fixed set of hyperparameters